elasticio/aws-s3-component/README.md

 ## Known Limitations

-1. Maximal possible size for an attachment is 10 MB.
+1. The maximum possible size for an attachment is 100 MB.
 2. Attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)

 ## License